 The United States must continue investing in HIV treatment and prevention services.
 By investing in research and program innovation, it is possible to keep driving down the number of new HIV infections and to support all people living with HIV to live long and healthy lives.

-More information about the World AIDS Day event and information about how to RSVP to attend the event can be found here.
 For the third year in a row, this event is open to members of the Georgetown University community and interested members of the public.
 Topics of past World AIDS Day events have included a call to action for ending prosecutions based on HIV status and a presentation on HIV criminalization and the opioid crisis.